-Over the past ten years, I’ve watched a small, sleepy city in Eastern Europe wake and grow up.
+Over the past fifteen years, I’ve watched a small, sleepy city in Eastern Europe wake and grow up.
 Its beautiful medieval Old Town is now surrounded with gorgeous glass buildings 20- and 30-stories tall hosting some of Europe’s–and the world’s–fastest growing businesses.

 At a population of around half-a-million, Vilnius, Lithuania is one of the future cities of Europe.
 My friend Simon Black, the founder of Soverign Man, and the gentleman who’s dragged me there for the last ten years calls it “one of my favorite cities in the world.”

-The city’s youth are well educated.
+The city’s youth are well-educated.
 They speak multiple languages fluently (Lithuanian, Russian, and English).
 It has everything I personally look for in the best of North American cities (state-of-art fitness centers, organic food shops, and a wide variety of restaurants serving everything from great Mexican to great Italian, as well as Thai, sushi, and the gourmet burger joints so popular in my hometown of Toronto).

 But ten years ago when I first visited you would have described Vilnius as “Soviet”.
 It still hadn’t stepped out from “behind-the-iron-curtain” and had its coming-out party.
 Today, thanks to its forward-thinking leaders, Vilnius is attracting the headquarters of companies like Swedbank, and its economy is the 2nd biggest in the Baltic states.